The Nelson Monument on Calton Hill was built between 1807 and 1816 to commemorate Admiral Horatio Nelson who died at the Battle of Trafalgar in 1805.

 The time ball continues to drop at one o'clock, operated by an employee of Ritchie & Sons Clockmakers.

-The museum on the ground floor has some related exhibitions, explaining the importance of the time ball for maritime navigation.
-There's also a display about the tactics Nelson used to gain victory at Trafalgar and a model of his ship, The Victory.
+The museum on the squat, ground floor has a free exhibition, explaining the importance of the time ball for maritime navigation.
+There's also a display explaining the tactics Nelson used to gain victory at Trafalgar and a model of his ship, The Victory.

 Summer (from August) Monday 1pm-6pm, Tuesday-Saturday 10am-6pm